 Loved On is a web series created to inspire you to serve and give to others wherever you are throughout your day.

 What makes Patrick Cornell believable as an artist is his clear vision of who he is and what he is trying to accomplish.
-His vision is simple: to become a commercially successful artist who writes and records pop songs that glorify God.

 With 15 years of classical training and inspiration from rock n’ roll greats, the Dayton, Ohio native moved to Los Angeles, California to start his music career as a session bassist for hire.
 He performed various gigs on bass guitar with such notable artists as Dave Navarro (Janes Addiction, Red Hot Chilli Peppers), Billy Duffy (The Cult), Matt Sorum (Guns N’ Roses, Velvet Revolver), Billy Morrison (Billy Idol), Ricky Warwick (The Almighty, Thin Lizzy), Circus Diablo, Mark McGrath (Sugar Ray), Robin Zander (Cheap Trick), actress Juliette Lewis, Dave Kushner (Velvet Revolver), American Idol’s John Peter Lewis, actors and Blues Brothers Dan Aykroyd and Jim Belushi, Steve Stevens (Billy Idol), singer/songwriter and Dove Award recipient Kendall Payne, and the celebrity cover band Camp Freddy.
 One of Cornell’s more memorable shows during this time was with Camp Freddy at the Viper Room in Los Angeles with Dave Navarro, Matt Sorum, Mark McGrath, Billy Morrison, Dave Kushner, and Billy Duffy.
 He remembers that show as the moment he felt accepted as a musician by some of his rock n’ roll heroes.